 SIVBQ LAWSUIT ALERT: Levi & Korsinsky Reminds SVB Financial Group Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in SVB Financial Group ("SVB" or the "Company") (OTC PINK: SIVBQ) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in SVB Financial Group ("SVB" or the "Company") SIVBQ of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of SVB investors who were adversely affected by alleged securities fraud between November 5, 2020 and March 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team: